Setting Up Lighthouse CI Thresholds for WCAG 2.2 AA

 - Setting global

-scoreDisplayMode: "manual"audits, which default to0and trigger immediate false negatives. - Failing to account for dynamic content injection delays, causing
+scoreDisplayMode: "manual"audits, which require human review and should be set tooffin CI gating rather than left to fail the build. - Failing to account for dynamic content injection delays, causing

 target-sizethresholds without verifying actual touch target bounding boxes in the computed DOM.